BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/barad_dur.md

 **WARGEAR**

-- Armour
+- [Armour]
-- mace
+- [Mace]
-- whip
+- [Whip]

 **HEROIC ACTIONS**

-- Heroic March
+- [Heroic March]

 **OPTIONS**

-- Swap Weapon: 5 points
+- Swap Weapon - 5 points

 **SPECIAL RULES**

 - **Whip of the Masters** `ACTIVE`

-Each time a friendly Mordor Hero model within 6" (including the Taskmaster himself) attempts a Heroic Move, March or Shoot, roll a D6.
+Each time a friendly Mordor Hero model within 6" (including the Taskmaster himself) attempts a [Heroic Move], March or Shoot, roll a D6.
 On a 4+, that action is free.

 </div>